-Does that mean all oysters are equal?
-Absolutely not.
-You’ll need a legitimate selection (ideally, the server should tell you where they’re from), a cold glass [INSERT DRINK OF CHOICE HERE], and a setting where you can order a dozen for yourself and no one will get concerned.
-In short, you want one of these spots — the best places in LA for oysters.
+Sometimes we want cold, plump, alarmingly fresh, briny-sweet oysters and nothing else.
+And for those occasions, we have a few ground rules.
+We need a legitimate selection of oysters (ideally, the server should tell you where they’re from), a cold glass of [INSERT DRINK OF CHOICE HERE], and a setting where you can order a dozen or more for yourself and no one will get concerned.
+In short, you'll want to be at one of these spots—the best places in LA for oysters.

 As one would expect, this Los Feliz seafood shop is one the best places in LA to find oysters.
 They’ve moved operations from their tight, disco ball-lit space and expanded into a new patio on the street, where you’ll have room to enjoy their excellent Little Namskaket oysters and bask in the glow of the neighboring Scientology building.
 Many come from their enigmatic general manager’s family farm in Maine, and are sweet, salty bites that taste so clean, you’d think the kitchen installed a pipeline to the ocean.
 Order twice as many as you think you’ll want.

-This exciting new oyster bar in Long Beach has a little something for everyone.
-From a platter of sweet and briny mollusks on ice and a fried oyster caesar salad to a mountain of fries covered in creamy seafood chowder, Liv’s in Belmont Shore isn’t afraid to let shellfish be the star of nearly every dish on the menu.
-The sidewalk patio has so many string lights, you’ll feel like you’re eating under an old-school theater marquee.
-But if you’d rather sit inside, Liv’s long wooden bar is the perfect place to bring a date (and your own bottle of wine while it’s still BYOB).
+This oyster bar in Long Beach has a little something for everyone.
+From platters of sweet and briny mollusks on ice and a fried oyster caesar salad to a mountain of fries covered in creamy seafood chowder, Liv’s in Belmont Shore isn’t afraid to let shellfish be the star.
+The sidewalk patio has so many string lights, you’ll feel like you’re eating under an old theater marquee.
+But if you’d rather sit inside, there's a long wooden bar where you can bring a date.
 If you can, stop by on a Monday night to take advantage of Liv’s half-off oyster deal.
-And follow their Instagram for the latest on pop-ups and events, like a fried oyster pie collaboration with one of our favorite pizza places in the city, Little Coyote.

-At this seafood market/restaurant in Santa Monica, they focus on sustainable sourcing and minimal waste.
-That means herbs and vegetables come from farmer’s markets, there’s no plastic used, and the kitchen works with local fisheries to find seafood that’s right for them.
-Which, on paper, kind of sounds like a book report.
-But you’ll eat oysters served with woven kelp strands, a pink peppercorn limoncello mignonette that’s bright and floral, and purple wildflowers.
+At this seafood market/restaurant in Santa Monica, the focus is on sustainable sourcing and minimal waste.
+That means herbs and vegetables come from farmer’s markets, no plastic used, and a kitchen that works with local fisheries to find seafood that’s right for them.
+Which, on paper, sounds as much like a book report as it does a place to bliss out on seafood.
+But Crudo e Nudo knows how to deliver a good time: you’ll eat amazing oysters served with woven kelp strands, purple wildflowers, and a pink peppercorn limoncello mignonette that’s bright and floral.
 It’s fun, casual, and entirely cool—the kind of experience we usually just hope to manifest, rather than actually live.

 Not many people know this, but the oysters at Mariscos Jalisco are incredible.
-Of course, no visit is complete without their signature tacos or ceviches, but next time you’re here, add in an oyster or two.
-They sell them for $1 a pop, but our favorite is the campechana—a rich, tomato-based stew packed with an ocean’s-worth of shrimp, abalone, baby octopus, and one raw oyster.
-It’s shrimp cocktail in its ultimate form: a little heat, acidity, and again, one raw oyster.
+Of course, no visit is complete without their signature tacos or ceviches, but next time you’re here, add an oyster or two to whatever you order.
+They sell them for a dollar or two a pop, but our favorite way to enjoy them is just ordering the campechana—a rich, tomato-based cocktail packed with an ocean’s-worth of shrimp, abalone, baby octopus, and one raw oyster floating on top.
+Perfection.

-Venice’s Dudley Market catches most of the seafood they serve on their own fishing boat.
-That’s a little bit tougher with oysters, but the shellfish are still sourced locally from Morro Bay.
+Dudley Market catches most of the seafood they serve at thier Venice restaurant on its own fishing boat.
+That’s a little bit tougher with oysters, but the shellfish here are still sourced locally from Morro Bay.
 They come with a really good champagne mignonette and go great with their massive list of natural wines.
 This place is bright and airy, and remains shockingly tourist-free for how close it is to the beach (if you’re sitting in the right seat, you can see the water).
 They’ve also got some of the friendliest staff around.

 Broad Street Oyster Company is a fantastic seafood shack in Malibu that’s filled with so many oysters, mussels, shrimp, and uni you’ll wonder if their “local source” is actually the Aquarium of the Pacific.
 Here, the sunny Malibu coast glistens, the salty sea air kisses your skin in a way that feels like it’s hitting on you, and Broad Street will hook you up with a world-class selection of fresh oysters served over crushed ice.